alexander-klokov/alexander-klokov/README.md

 <img src="assets/penguins.webp" width="300"/>

+## Please Note

+In the project title pictures above, there are two different creatures: puffins in the top image, and penguins in the bottom.

 ## Let's Connect

 Feel free to reach out to me to chat about GPU computing, machine learning, or ice hockey!